 I sat down to breakfast yesterday, eager to unwind after an early morning run.
-I checked twitter and this tweet stood out in my stream:
+I checked social media, and this blog post stood out in my feed:

 Once again, my kids gave each other the “Dad is having a conversation with his iPad” look.

-You shouldn’t need training on your reporting tool
+You shouldn’t need training on your Salesforce reporting tool

-The title of the blog post speaks for itself.
-It outlines four steps for improved use of Salesforce.com’s reporting tools.
+The title of the blog post speaks for itself – it outlines four steps for improved use of Salesforce reporting tools.
 I have no problem with some of the advice given in the article, especially the exhortation to “Give less, go faster!”